-A Retinal Vein Occlusion occurs when a vein (a vessel that drains blood out of the eye) is blocked.
-A blocked vein prevents blood brought into the eye from leaving the eye effectively.
-This damages the smaller blood vessels called capillaries that are responsible for delivering oxygen and nutrients to the retina.
-The damage appears as hemorrhages and edema within the retina.
-The lack of oxygen delivery to the retina results in damage to the retina and results in a decrease of vision.
+Retinal vein occlusion occurs when a vein (a vessel that drains blood from the eye) becomes blocked.
+A blocked vein prevents blood brought into the eye from flowing out of it effectively.
+The smaller blood vessels, or capillaries, that deliver oxygen and nutrients to the retina are damaged.
+Hemorrhages and edema in the retina are signs of this damage.
+A lack of oxygen delivery to the retina causes damage and decreases vision.

-Additionally, the loss of blood flow can trigger the eye to grow new blood vessels that can break and bleed resulting in a vitreous hemorrhage.
-These new vessels can at times lead to tractional retinal detachments.
+The loss of blood flow may also cause the eye to develop new blood vessels, which can rupture and bleed, resulting in a vitreous hemorrhage.
+Sometimes, these new vessels can lead to tractional retinal dislocations.

-There are 2 types of Retinal Vein Occlusions:
+There are two types of retinal vein occlusions:

 1. Branch Retinal Vein Occlusions

 Restore Your Vision When You Seek Retinal Vein Occlusion Treatment